Git, Continuous Deployments and Your WordPress Themes

 - Staging server is perfect for reviews involving customers or QA team.
 You deploy there as soon as things get into shape and are ready for internal or acceptance testing.

 - Production server is the machine where the page for the actual users is hosted.
-Deployments here are the not very frequent and often require prior approvals.
+Deployments here are not very frequent and often require prior approvals.

 The above approach (employing three servers with different roles) fits projects of any scope – large and small.
 However, keep in mind that if you decide to organize your work that way, you need to automate certain tasks.
 And here is where Buddy pipelines come in handy.

-To accommodate all the above roles of WordPress instances we’ll create the following pipelines in Buddy:
+To accommodate all the above roles of WordPress instances, we’ll create the following pipelines in Buddy:

-- Development pipeline will update the development server automatically on every push, so it will always host the most current version.
+- The Development pipeline will update the development server automatically on every push, so it will always host the most current version.
 You won’t need to do anything besides pushing your code to Buddy to show someone your current work in progress.

-- Staging pipeline will be triggered by Buddy recurrently once a day to update the staging server for your customers.
+- The Staging pipeline will be triggered by Buddy recurrently once a day to update the staging server for your customers.
 It will keep the customers involved in the development process and allow you to follow their feedback since you’ll know which remarks concern a given version.

-- Production pipeline will be triggered only when you decide so by pushing a button.
+- The Production pipeline will be triggered only when you decide so by pushing a button.
 It will update your production server with the version of the theme you choose.

 Creating the pipelines

-On your server create the required visual hosts for all three instances.
+On your server, create the required visual hosts for all three instances.
 Let’s assume that you ended up with something like this:

 production/public_html/ staging/public_html/ development/public_html/

-In all public_html directories you should have a copy of your WordPress installation.
+public_htmldirectories you should have a copy of your WordPress installation.

 production/public_html/wp-content/themes/myAmazingTheme staging/public_html/wp-content/themes/myAmazingTheme development/public_html/wp-content/themes/myAmazingTheme